FrankKesel/xilinx_tools/kria/kernel_based_design/kernel_based_design.md

 ---
 ## IP development in Vitis HLS
 * In this step the IP core is developed with Vitis HLS.
 The complete source code for the HLS project can be found in the folder `reference_files/hls/src`.
-* There is a bash script `run_hls.sh` in the folder `reference_files/hls/project` which does the HLS project setup and runs synthesis.
-Open the file `run_hls.sh` and check that the path `/opt/xilinx/Vitis/2024.1/settings64.sh` matches your installation of Vitis.
+* There is a bash script `run_hls.sh` in the folder `reference_files/hls` which does the HLS project setup and runs synthesis.
+Open the file `run_hls.sh` and check that the path `/opt/xilinx/2025.1/Vitis/settings64.sh` matches your installation of Vitis.
 Execute this script on the command line of a terminal program on your Linux computer.
   * The HLS project setup is defined in the file `project.cfg`.
 You must not change anything here.
   * The address width of the IP core is be set to 32 Bit in order to be usable with the Pynq Jupyter notebooks.
 This is set in the config file with: `syn.interface.m_axi_addr64=0`
   * _Note_: When you want to start a shell script in a directory on the command line of a terminal program you must precede the script name with `./`, so in the case of the HLS script you must start it with `./run_hls.sh`.
 This will hold also for the following steps and also on the Kria target.
 * Start Vitis and open the directory `vadd/hls` as a workspace.
+There may be a pop-up window concerning an update of the workspace, click on `Update`.
 You will  find now the completed synthesis and you can study the results.
 You may also run `C Simulation` and `C/RTL Cosimulation`, although the code has already been verified.
 * Then run the `Package` step in the flow.
 The IP Core is exported as _.xo-file_ for the kernel based flow.
+  * In the dialog enter the name of the output file as `krnl_vadd.xo`.
   * Note the location of the _.xo-file_ for subsequent steps.
-It should be in the directory `hls/project/project_work` and is named `krnl_vadd.xo`.
+It should be in the directory `hls/project`.

 ---
 ## Generate the Programmable Logic Binary